 Carry Bags

-These are the lightest option, designed for those who walk the course and carry their own bag.
-They often come with double straps to distribute the weight evenly on your shoulders.
+They are made for those walkers who carry their own clubs all day.
+Some backpacks use double straps which help you carry the weight evenly on your shoulders.

 Golf Shoes